Spoilers And Rumors For ‘The Young And The Restless’: The Truth About Theo And Kyle

 On The Young and the Restless, Theo holds a secret over Kyle’s head, and it may have something to do with what happened with Zoe in New York City.
-However, fans also have other ideas about the situation, and their spoilers ideas are wild and crazy.
+However, fans also have other ideas about the situation, and their spoiler ideas are wild and crazy.

-On today’s episode, when Kyle (Michael Mealor) complained about Theo’s (Tyler Johnson) behavior, Lola (Sasha Calle) noted that Theo acted like a jealous ex-girlfriend, according to The Inquisitr‘s daily Y&R recap.
+On Thursday’s episode, when Kyle (Michael Mealor) complained about Theo’s (Tyler Johnson) behavior, Lola (Sasha Calle) noted that Theo acted like a jealous ex-girlfriend, according to The Inquisitr‘s daily Y&R recap.
 Fans couldn’t help but agree with Kyle’s new wife’s assessment of the situation.
 So far, in the storyline, Theo brought Zoe (Anna Grace Barlow) to town, and she supposedly almost died at the age of 17 after partying with Kyle and Theo in New York.
 Kyle ended up paying her dad after the incident, and all’s well that ends well, right?
 Wrong.
 Theo is still lording some deep, dark secret over Kyle’s head, and the seemingly minor incident with Zoe doesn’t seem like it’s enough to cause problems for Kyle and Lola.

 In the popular Facebook fan group We Love Y&R, one loyal viewer posted her thoughts.